-If you want to take waterfowl you must have a hunting license, duck stamps and follow the seasons and bag limits, methods and means permitted.
-Regulations for waterfowl are available in mid-August at your license vendor or ADF&G office.
+If you want to take waterfowl you must have a hunting license, state and federal duck stamps and follow the seasons and bag limits, and methods and means permitted.
+Waterfowl regulations are available in mid-August at your license vendor or ADF&G office.

-If you want to take beaver, mink, marten, muskrat, weasel, marmot or land otter, you must buy a trapping license and follow trapping regulations.
-You may take wolf, wolverine, coyote, fox, lynx or squirrels under either a hunting license or a trapping license, but you must follow the seasons, bag limits, methods and means permitted by that license.
+If you want to take beaver, mink, marten, muskrat, weasel, marmot, or land otter you must buy a trapping license and follow trapping regulations.
+You may take wolf, wolverine, coyote, fox, lynx, or squirrels under either a hunting license or a trapping license, but you must follow the seasons, bag limits, and methods and means permitted by that license.